Your Safety Is Our Number One Priority.

 United States law also requires us to provide you the following information.
 For cruises embarking or debarking in the United States, you may independently contact the FBI or USCG for incidents arising any time during the voyage.
 For incidents within state or foreign waters or ports you may, in addition, contact local law enforcement authorities.
 Contact information for these entities along with contact information for a third party victim advocacy group and the locations of United States Embassies and Consulates for the ports we plan to visit during United States oriented voyages is being made available to you.
 If you need assistance in locating this information or if you find this information has changed since publication or is incorrect, please contact Guest Services / Guest Relations immediately.
 View the Security Guide Contact List.

-The 2012 Stewardship Report offers a look at the practices and performance of our Safety, Security, Environment, Medical/Public Health and Human Resources areas.
+The 2013 Sustainability Report offers a look at the practices and performance of our Safety, Security, Environment, Medical/Public Health and Human Resources areas.
 During each voyage, we remain dedicated to safeguarding our guests and crew, as well as the destinations and marine environments where we operate.
-We invite you to read more about our efforts in our 2012 Stewardship Report.
+We invite you to read more about our efforts in our 2013 Sustainability Report.

 Guest Conduct Policy

 One of the most amazing parts of your cruise vacation experience will be the many rich and varied cultures represented among our guests.
 This diversity offers a chance to learn about different parts of the world and to make new friends.
 But just as a new friend can enhance your vacation experience, some guests may behave in ways you find unusual or undesirable.
 Since our guests do come from different and diverse backgrounds, it is important that everyone have a common understanding of the behavioral standards in place on Azamara ships.
 We invite you to review our Guest Conduct Policy, which sets forth behavioral standards to help you participate in a safe and enjoyable cruise experience.